Webhook manager

 Manage webhook settings

-You can manage your webhooks settings in any of the following ways:
+You can manage your webhook settings in any of the following ways:

 • Edit webhook parameters.
 Modify webhook parameters at any time if you need to change any of the existing settings.